 Bring a Bible and your entire family.

 As a visitor, you can expect a warm welcome, exciting praise and worship, and passionate preaching and teaching from God's Word.

 Berean's worship services are carefully balanced with a blend of conservative, semi-contemporary songs and traditional hymns.
 Our early service lasts about 65 minutes and the second morning service lasts about 80 minutes.
 We begin with a call to worship through congregational singing and a focus on prayer.
 We welcome our guests and greet each other in love, enjoy special music and a pastor presents a 40-45 minute message from the Bible.
 We conclude each service with a time of prayer to respond to the Word of God and the Holy Spirit or to meet with a pastor or counselor.
 People receive Christ, are baptized, present themselves as candidates for membership and make important decisions for God during these times of invitation.
-We partake of the Lord's Supper every fourth Sunday during our evening worship service and during special times of the year.
+Throughout the year, we partake of the Lord's Supper during our Sunday evening worship service.
 The early morning service has around 200 in attendance; the second morning service fluctuates around 500 in the auditorium.
-Babies, toddlers, and small children are in the nursery wing and grades 1 through 4 may attend a separate children's service, but many parents keep their children with them.
+Babies, toddlers, and small children are in the nursery wing and grades 1 through 5 may attend a separate children's service, but many parents keep their children with them.

 Our Sunday evening service is a time of family worship and teaching from the New Testament.
 On Wednesdays our focus is upon discipleship with preaching and Bible studies throughout the campus.

 On Sunday mornings, we provide childcare from birth to 5th grade for our Sunday morning preaching service.
 We have nurseries, preschool classes and a special children's service called "Power Hour" led by a team of volunteers.